Students petition to remove UI campus taser ban for safety and Second Amendment rights

 “For me, it’s an entire Second Amendment battle,” Sturholm said “It’s the principle of the matter, and the fact that students who either cannot obtain the license or do not want to use something lethal for self-defense should have every single right for their own autonomy and personal protection.”

-Sturholm is aware of the concerns of people who think it is dangerous to allow weapons on campus, even if it is nonlethal.
+Sturholm said that he is aware that some students a concered and think it is dangerous to allow weapons on campus, even if they are nonlethal.
 But he argues against this point.

 “If you tase somebody with it and they’re not assaulting you, that is assault on yourself, that is not only still against the rules, still punishable, still even illegal, by law, but also, it’s equally as enforceable as the current ban,” Sturholm said.